-National Domestic Violence Awareness Month is dedicated to people who have experienced domestic violence.
-The problem is still relevant today.
-According to statistics, the victims are not only women, but also men.
-The purpose of the month is to tell the community that stopping violence comes with one small step – asking for help.
+National Domestic Violence Awareness Month is dedicated to raising awareness about the issue of domestic violence, which still remains very relevant today.
+Victims of domestic violence are not only women, but also men.
+The goal of this month is to show that domestic violence can be prevented through small actions, such as asking for help.

-- 90% of the victims are women, children, the elderly;
+- 90% of victims of domestic violence are women, children, and the elderly.

-- 40% of serious crimes are committed in the family;
+- 40% of violent crimes occur in the home.

-What events are taking place in your city?
-Participate in them, even if the violence did not directly affect you.
-Join the anti-bullying community and speak out against bullying.
-Publish posts on social networks – let more people know that they are not alone and there is always a way out!
+Find out what events are taking place in your city and participate in them, even if you have not been directly affected by domestic violence.
+Join an anti-bullying community and speak out against bullying.
+Post about domestic violence on social media to spread awareness and let people know that they are not alone.

 National Domestic Violence Awareness Month is observed on October 1 each year.